 I shouldn’t like Cat Marnell.
-I am, after all, a person prone to jealousy and when I was living in New York, she started getting an inordinate amount of media attention—first from Gawker and then from so many publications that she even made it into The New York Times.
+I am, after all, a person prone to jealousy, and when I was living in New York, she started getting an inordinate amount of media attention—first from Gawker and then from so many publications that she even made it into The New York Times.

 And what was she getting attention for?
 Being a party girl.

 As the sober author of a book called Party Girl, I had once gotten some ink—although mine wasn’t quite as mainstream and it also came after I had left my party girl persona behind.
-In sobriety —and especially in talking and writing about sobriety publicly—I’ve been keenly aware of how annoying sober people can sound.
-And so I’ve always tried to be as un-annoying as possible — non-sanctimonious, non-earnest and most importantly non-judgmental of those still actively using alcoholically.
+In sobriety—and especially in talking and writing about sobriety publicly—I’ve been keenly aware of how annoying sober people can sound.
+And so I’ve always tried to be as un-annoying as possible—non-sanctimonious, non-earnest, and, most importantly, non-judgmental of those still actively using alcoholically.

 But it was hard for me to not judge Cat Marnell.
 She was, after all, getting attention for being an unrepentant addict—one who used Plan B as her preferred method of birth control, and told Page Six when she left her job that she “couldn’t spend another summer meeting deadlines behind a computer at night when I could be on the rooftop of Le Bain looking for shooting stars and smoking angel dust with my friends.”
-And so, I felt somewhat justified having a problem with the way she—and the media that covered her—was glorifying drug addiction.
+And so, I felt somewhat justified in having a problem with the way she—and the media that covered her—glorified drug addiction.